TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Major Change:
 ·Ported to 1.15.1!
 Celebration time!

+    Structures:
+·Hanging Ruins check is now fixed so it matches the ruin's actual location and prevents it from hanging off edges of ledges.

     Biomes:
 ·Fixed bug where lavafalls and waterfalls underground could get blocked by Stone due to the ContainUndergroundLiquids feature I need running.
 ·Desert biomes now spawn Dead Bush at a reduced rate under ledges instead of just top layer.